 2. Find your polling place

-You may be asked to show ID, so bring one of the following with you: "NJ driver's license, Military or other Government ID, Student or Job ID, Store Membership Card, United States Passport, Or Bank statement, Car registration, Government check or document, Non-photo NJ driver's license, Rent receipt, Sample Ballot, Utility bill, or any other official document" (Source: NJ Dept of State)
+You may be asked to show ID, so bring one of the following with you: Driver's license, Military or other Government ID, Student or Job ID, Store Membership Card, United States Passport, Or Bank statement, Car registration, Government check or document, Driver's license, Rent receipt, Sample Ballot, Utility bill, or any other official document"

 If you have any question about voting before election day, contact the election office in your county.

 Please share this with family and friends.
-And please donate to NJ7 Citizens for Change so that we boost this page on Facebook and Instagram and continue to help bring better representation to New Jersey's 7th Congressional District.
+And please donate to NJ7 Citizens for Change so that we boost this page on Facebook and Instagram and continue to help bring Democratic representation to America